tejas7khandare/Exploratory-Data-Analysis-WHR2023/README.md

 The map is based on the data from the World Happiness Report 2023 and was generated using *Plotly Express* for the visualization.

 ### Usage
+To view the map plot, simply open the [world_happiness_map.png](.png) image file in this repository.

 Explore the World Happiness Index interactively through: